C-BB-World/Deburn-BackEnd-Staging/docs/v2/architecture/circles.md

 # Circles & Groups System

+> **Rebranding Note (January 2026):** "Circles" has been rebranded to **"Think Tanks"** in the user-facing application.
+The codebase retains the original "circles" terminology for backward compatibility.
+When referring to this feature in user-facing content, use "Think Tanks".

 ## Description

 The Circles & Groups System facilitates peer-to-peer leadership development through small group discussions.
 Organization admins create pools, invite participants, and the system automatically assigns them to small groups (circles) for recurring meetings with calendar integration.